A Conservative Retirement Saver Portfolio for ETF Investors

-Because exchange-traded funds are ideal "set it and forget it" vehicles, I'll make changes for rebalancing purposes only.
+Because exchange-traded funds are ideal "set it and forget it" vehicles, I'll make changes for rebalancing purposes or when fundamental considerations dictate.
 It's also worth noting that this portfolio's asset allocation won't make sense for every individual approaching retirement.
 People who will fund most of their retirement income needs with a pension and Social Security would likely want to hold a smaller stake in bonds than is featured here, as their portfolio distributions are going to be minimal.

 Investors shouldn't interpret the model portfolios as a call to reinvent the wheel when it comes to the securities in their portfolio.
 Traditional index funds would work just fine in place of the ETFs listed here.
 Moreover, investors could reasonably blend together both active and index products, while otherwise mirroring the model portfolios' allocations.

 Finally, a note about tax efficiency: I'm assuming this portfolio will be held in a tax-sheltered account.
 But if that's not the case, investors will want to be careful with categories like TIPS, which tend to have high tax costs.
 They may also want to consider municipal bonds in lieu of taxable bonds, though Morningstar generally recommends traditional funds, rather than ETFs, for muni exposure.

 Christine Benz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.